pmlmodelling/NEMO3.6-FABM/README.rst

 under the CeCILL license as well.

 We emphasize that *this is not an official NEMO release*.
-It is a codebase maintained by the Plymouth Marine Laboratory for the purpose of distributing the NEMO-FABM coupler code and a NEMO 3.6 codebase tailored to the North-West European shelf.
+It is a codebase maintained by the Plymouth Marine Laboratory for the purpose of distributing a NEMO 3.6 codebase that supports ERSEM_ (through FABM) and is tailored to the North-West European shelf.
+As such, it is also the authoritative repository for the NEMO-FABM coupler.
 While this is a production-ready code (e.g., it underpins all 3D simulations within the the `UK Shelf Seas Biogeochemistry Programme`_), compatibiltiy with other codebases based on NEMO 3.6 is not guaranteed.

 If you want to use the NEMO-FABM coupler with another NEMO 3.6 codebase, the place to start is the ``NEMOGCM/NEMO/TOP_SRC`` directory, which contains modifications (and a new ``FABM`` subdirectory)